How to prune lavender that is woody

 Let’s take a look at each of these techniques!

-How to recover an old, woody lavender plant
+How to prune an old, woody lavender plant

-• Your lavender will look like a work in progress for up to three years.
-It won’t look nice but it will be fun to see it grow!
+A note about patience: all methods for rejuvenating lavender require time.
+Your lavender will look like a work in progress for 3-4 years.
+It won’t look nice but it’ll be fun to see it grow!

-• Take pictures along the way to monitor growth (it’s a slow grower, pictures help control patience).
+• Monitor growth with monthly pictures (it’s a slow grower, this helps control patience).

-• It helps to remove half the blooming until the shrub is well formed.
-Flowers divert energy from new growth (make a lavender wand with the flowers).
+• In spring, remove half the blooming until the shrub is well formed.
+Flowers slow branch growth (use the cut flowers for a lavender wand).

 1st technique – hard prune your lavender